 John P. Dawson, The Oracles of the Law (KJ147.D39 1968).
 This is a study of case law in the legal systems of England, Rome, France and Germany.

-David, René, "Sources of Law" in 2 International Encyclopedia of Comparative Law (K48.I58 1986).
+David, René, "Sources of Law" in 2 International Encyclopedia of Comparative Law (K48.I58).
 David was one of the most influential scholars in comparative law.

 David, René & John E.C.
 Brierly, Major Legal Systems in the World Today, 3d ed.
 (K583.D3812 1985).
 A classic, this book classifies legal systems into families based on Western conceptions of law.

-Elgar Encyclopedia of Comparative Law (Ref.
-K48 .E42 2006) provides information on the legal systems of about 20 countries, along with essays on a variety of topics.
+Elgar Encyclopedia of Comparative Law, 2d ed.
+(Ref.
+K48 .E42 2012) provides information on the legal systems of about 20 countries, along with essays on a variety of topics.

 Glendon, Mary Ann, Michael W. Gordon & Paolo G. Carozza, Comparative Legal Traditions in a Nutshell, 3d ed.
 (Reserve K560.G43 2008) is a basic introduction to the topic.